Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: Conclusions and Outlook

 The fundamental understanding of dispersive interactions is very complex and it is far from complete.
-As shown here, available computational methods give widespread equilibrium energies and distances for a given material.
-The interplay of different assumptions, approximations, and input parameters can lead to vastly different results.
-Within the DFT-\texttt{vdW-WanMBD} method, we have shown this explicitly for the assumed Fermi damping function needed to avoid un-physical behavior at small separations.
-Using an input parameter $\gamma$ that scales the WF spreads can have strong effect in $E_0$ and $c_0$, as is the case for bulk MoS$_2$ (but it is less important for graphite and hBN).
-It is difficult to say if such a scaling parameter is necessary for the quantitative description of dispersive interactions, since comparisons with experimental data is problematic.
-There is a scarcity of experimental data for different materials, and the reported data for binding energies in graphite, hBN, and MoS$_2$ seem to depend strongly on the measurement method.
+As shown here and in other reports\cite{Tawfik2018,Bjorkman2012}, available computational methods give widespread equilibrium energies and distances for the X23 molecular crystals and the layered materials.
+The interplay of different assumptions, approximations, and input parameters can lead to sometimes vastly different results.
+Within the \texttt{vdW-WanMBD} method, we have shown this explicitly for the assumed Fermi damping function needed to avoid un-physical behavior at small separations.
+Using an input parameter $\gamma$ that scales the WF spreads can have strong effect in the dispersive energy and/or lattice parameters, as is the case for several X23 materials and MoS$_2$ (but it is less important for graphite and hBN).
+It is difficult to further quantitavley evaluate the scaling parameter for layered materials, since comparisons with experimental data is problematic.
+There is a scarcity of experimental data, and the reported data for binding energies in graphite, hBN, and MoS$_2$ seem to depend strongly on the measurement method.
 This is understandable since different defects, dopants, and impurities are measurement-dependent and they contribute to the relatively weak binding energy of layered materials.
 These external factors also affect the electronic structure and optical response thus a better coordination between measured and simulated materials is needed.

-Our study demonstrates that the DFT-\texttt{vdW-WanMBD} method takes into account the overall electronic and optical properties of the materials and it can delineate different contributions for better understanding of factors important for dispersion interactions in materials.
+Our study demonstrates that the \texttt{vdW-WanMBD} method takes into account the overall electronic and optical properties of the materials and it can delineate different contributions for better understanding of factors important for dispersion interactions in materials.
+Similar calculations can be performed for different DFT functionals to examine how exchange-correlation effects influence the materials dispersive interactions.
+Future developments for taking into account beyond dipolar contributions may improve the performance of vdW-WanMBD when comparing with available data and help us better understand multipolar interactions.
 This approach can be viewed as a distinct and complementary method to other MBD and RPA frameworks.
 We hope this study can stimulate further experiments to measure interlayer interlayer interaction energies in layered systems for better validation of existing vdW computational schemes currently available in large scale DFT codes.

 \begin{acknowledgement} D.T-X.D. acknowledges support from Presidential Fellowship sponsored by University of South Florida.
 L.M.W. acknowledges financial support from the US Department of Energy under Grant No.DE-FG02-06ER46297.
 Computational resources are provided by USF Research Computing. \end{acknowledgement}